Interactively shaping robot behaviour with unlabeled human instructions: Simulation protocol

 \subsubsection{Convergence rate}

-As instructions are employed to speed-up the learning process, we compare different models using the convergence rate of their task performance.
+As instructions are employed to speed up the learning process, we compare different models using the convergence rate of their task performance.
 To do so, we define a convergence criterion for each problem, and we report the number of learning steps that are needed to reach it.

 For the object sorting task, we assume that a session converges whenever the robot is able to perform the task in exactly $4$ steps per episode.
 For maze navigation, as initial states have different distances from the goal, we consider the highest distance from the goal as a convergence criterion.
 So, we assume that a session converges whenever the robot is able to reach the goal in less than $24$ steps.